 CLAIM SUBMISSION:

-Claims: All claims should be received by the PAYOR within ninety (90) days from the date of discharge and should be free and clear of any problems and able to be processed for payment consideration without obtaining additional information from the PROVIDER of the service or a third party.
+Claims: All claims should be received by the PAYOR the timeframe indicated in Attachment C – Local Practices & Reporting Requirements and should be free and clear of any problems and able to be processed for payment consideration without obtaining additional information from the PROVIDER of the service or a third party.
 It does not include a claim from a PROVIDER who is under investigation for fraud or abuse, or a claim under review for medical necessity.
 In cases where a Clean Claim is not submitted by the PROVIDER within one (1) year of the CONSUMER’s discharge, the PAYOR shall not be required to authorize payment, unless otherwise mutually agreed upon in advance between the PROVIDER and the PAYOR.

 Manner/Method of Claim Submission: PROVIDER shall be responsible for submitting claims for payment consideration in accordance with standard claims processing requirements.
 The PAYOR shall not be responsible for processing claim(s) for payment consideration for any claim submitted by the PROVIDER that is inconsistent with national and/or state claim submission and processing guidelines.
+PAYOR, at its discretion, may require all clams to be submitted with all proper documentation for purposes of auditing the claim prior to reimbursement.

-Reimbursement Rate for Valid Claims Payments.
+Reimbursement for Valid Claims Payments.
 The PAYOR shall make contractual payments to the PROVIDER in accordance with the requirements of the Mental Health Code, the MDHHS Rules, the MDHHS/CMHSP Master Contract, and applicable state and federal laws, including Medicaid regulations.

 Requirements for and Limitations for Billing of Claims and Payments of Claims.
 The PROVIDER shall submit valid claims for PAYOR-authorized services rendered to Medicaid covered or indigent CONSUMERs hereunder.
-In order to be considered valid claims for which payments from the PAYOR may be made, the PROVIDER’s billing of a service claim must be received by the PAYOR within: (1.)
-Ninety (90) days after the actual services were rendered for a PAYOR-authorized CONSUMER whose Medicaid or indigent status has been established without pending third party approval; or, (2.) ninety (90) days after Medicaid or indigent status is no longer pending third party approval for a PAYOR-authorized CONSUMER of services rendered by the PROVIDER.
-The PAYOR shall authorize and process service claims payments to the PROVIDER within forty-five (45) days following receipt of complete and accurate billing statement from the PROVIDER.
+All valid claims of the PROVIDER shall specify billable services hereunder.
+In order to be considered valid claims for which payments from the PAYOR may be made, the PROVIDER’s billing of a service claim must be received by the PAYOR as outlined in Attachment C – Local Practices & Reporting Requirements following the completion of the period in which the services were rendered hereunder.
+The PAYOR shall authorize and process service claims payments to the PROVIDER within thirty (30)days following receipt of complete and accurate billing statement from the PROVIDER.

-The PROVIDER's submittal of a billing statement of claims for any service fees hereunder shall constitute PROVIDER's verification that the required services and service documentation have been completed, in compliance with the reimbursement requirements of the PAYOR, the MDHHS, Medicaid, and/or third party reimbursers and is on file currently.
+The PROVIDER's submittal of valid claims for any service fees hereunder shall constitute PROVIDER's verification that the required services and service documentation have been completed, in compliance with the reimbursement requirements of the PAYOR, the MDHHS, Medicaid, and/or third party reimbursers and is on file currently.
 If the PROVIDER's services and service documentation are not in compliance with the reimbursement requirements of the MDHHS, the PAYOR, Medicaid, and/or third party reimbursers, the PROVIDER shall not be paid and/or shall return payments received from the PAYOR in such instances.

+Denial of payment due to non-compliance with claims submission and/or financial requirements may be appealed in accordance with the PAYOR’s provider appeal policy and/or procedure.